 There are two ways to view content on ContentStudio.

-Under each web article, you will see details such as the number of total social media shares on Facebook, Pinterest, LinkedIn and also Trending Score which is built on some factors.
+Under each web article, you will see details such as the number of total social media shares on Facebook, Pinterest, and LinkedIn and Trending Score, which is built on some factors.

 By clicking on the “Eye” icon, you can preview the article inside ContentStudio.

-Click on “View Original Article” to open the original article in a new tab.
+Click “View Original Article” to open the original article in a new tab.

-Another convenient feature in ContentStudio Discovery module is the ability to find Twitter Influencers.
+Another convenient feature in the ContentStudio Discovery module is the ability to find Twitter Influencers.

-If you’d like to see more content from a particular domain, click on yellow three dots and then click on “All Articles” option.
+If you’d like to see more content from a particular domain, click on the yellow three dots and then click on the “All Articles” option.

 Add to Favorites

-Sometimes you may encounter content you might want to read later or curate later.
-Simply create a new Folder under “Favorites” tab and content to favorites.
+Sometimes you may encounter content you want to read or curate later.
+Simply create a new Folder under the “Favorites” tab and content to favorites.

 Save to Pocket